-This article explains how to use the custom SQL script alert action in ApexSQL Monitor, use the preset action tags in a script and test it, including some examples of a few SQL scripts to use to assist in performance monitoring.
+This article explains how to use the custom SQL script alert action in ApexSQL Monitor, use the preset action tags in a script and test it, including examples of a few SQL scripts to use to assist in performance monitoring.

 Being a part of a larger group of custom alert actions, Create SQL script is the functionality in ApexSQL Monitor that allows executing customized SQL scripts when some alert triggers.